squeaky-pl/pystacia/doc/source/installation.rst

 Python environment in order to obtain isolation from any “system” packages you’ve got installed in your Python version.
 This can be done by using the :term:`virtualenv` package.
-Using a virtualenv will also prevent tinyimg from globally installing versions of packages that are not compatible with your system Python.
+Using a virtualenv will also prevent Pystacia from globally installing versions of packages that are not compatible with your system Python.

 Let's assume that you have following folder structure::